-Due to the fairly high volume of questions that I get, many of which carry similar themes, this page is designed to help answer your questions, as well as direct you towards further resources based on what you are seeking in regards to becoming a better athlete.
+Due to the fairly high volume of strength and conditioning questions that I get, many of which carry similar themes, this page is designed to help answer your strength and conditioning frequently asked questions, as well as direct you towards further resources based on what you are seeking in regards to becoming a better athlete.

 This is the most common question I tend to get.
 There is a simple answer, and a complicated answer, so let’s start with the simple answer: The best way to jump higher is to perform maximal jumps often, many of them in an “excited” environment with a crowd or peers present.
 Athletes will perform 2-8% better in a competitive environment then training alone, so it is vital that many training efforts are performed in this “high impact zone”.

 Second to this, it is important to be performing a variety of explosive, fast movements, namely sprinting to compliment the explosive force of jumping.
 Many athletes get plenty of sprint and acceleration work simply playing their sport, but some athletes who don’t sprint fast or often enough playing their sport may need extra work here.
 Some athletes also need to limit the amount of time they play their sport, as too much work (more than 45-60 minutes of intense play/day, more than 3x/week on average) can start to cut into maximal power ability on the part of the athlete.

 Finally, athletes must be able to support maximal jumping and sprinting with coordination and dynamic joint stabilization, which is a function of their sporting background (being well-rounded and generally athletic, a product of playing multiple sports), as well as regular practice in sports or deliberate training regiments that stress multi-directional high speed movements.
 Many high-jumping athletes get this from simply playing a few games of pick up basketball prior to their jumping and dunking efforts.